tamascogustavo/chimera/README.md

 ```
 python setup.py build -b /home_directory/
 ```
-Or, you can follow [this tutorial] (https://askubuntu.com/questions/263450/folders-showing-lock-icon).
+Or, you can follow [this tutorial](https://askubuntu.com/questions/263450/folders-showing-lock-icon).

 ## Update